carbon-language/carbon-lang/proposals/p0149_decision.md

 ### Which style guide?

 The core team decided to let the Painter choose the style guide to be used.
+The painter selected to continue using the Google documentation markdown style guide.

 ## Rationale